geotrellis/geotrellis-server/README.md

 ### Getting Started with GeoTrellis Server

-GeoTrellis Server is currently available for Scala 2.12.
+GeoTrellis Server is currently available for Scala 2.13 and 2.12.

 To get started with SBT, simply add the following to your build.sbt file: